ome/omero-figure/README.md

 In order to export figures as pdf documents, you also need to upload the Figure_To_Pdf.py script.
 This script requires the reportlab python libraray: http://www.reportlab.com/software/opensource/

+    # important to upload from this directory to ensure relative path is correct
     cd figure/scripts
     path/to/bin/omero script upload omero/figure_scripts/Figure_To_Pdf.py --official